paritytech/devops-guide/src/examples/helmfile.md

 ## Basic helmfile example

 This is a very simple one file example of a helmfile to deploy two `rococo-local` relaychain validators along with two parachains `statemint-dev` and `contracts-rococo-dev`.
-It is intended for basic testing and familiarisation of helmfile.
+It is intended for basic testing and familiarization of helmfile.

 A more more real world example is listed below which comes from the `testnet-manager` repo.
-An nginx contrainer will also be deployed to host chain spec files.
+An nginx container will also be deployed to host chain spec files.

 Steps: